rwijtvliet/portfolyo/docs/specialized_topics/resampling.rst

 If, in the year 2024, a customer has an energy offtake of 1 GWh (``q = 1000``), i.e., with an average power of 0.11 MW (``w = 0.11``), and pays a price of 30 Eur/MWh (``p = 30``), then the revenue is 30 kEur (``r = 30000``).
 Let's say the average temperature in the year is 7.98 degC (``t = 7.98``):

 =========================  ========  ======  =======  =======  ====
-Yearly                            w       q        p        r     t resolution                       MW     MWh  Eur/MWh      Eur  degC
+Yearly resolution                 w       q        p        r     t
+\                                MW     MWh  Eur/MWh      Eur  degC
 =========================  ========  ======  =======  =======  ====
 2024-01-01 00:00:00+01:00  0.113843  1000.0     30.0  30000.0  7.98
 =========================  ========  ======  =======  =======  ====